 - Spread your knowledge and concerns of climate change.

-Although we are the problem, we can also be the solution.
+Although we are the problem, we can also be part of the solution.

-As Christians we are called by God to be ‘good stewards’ of His creation.
-There is a helpful bible study available by the internationally renowned Christian climate scientist Katharine Hayhoe on the Tear Fund website (link below) to help us change our way of thinking about our relationship with the rest of creation.
+As Christians God calls us to be ‘good stewards’ of His creation.
+There is a helpful bible study available by Internationally renowned Christian climate scientist, Katharine Hayhoe.
+Find it on the Tearfund website (link below) to help us change our way of thinking about our relationship with the rest of creation.

 Saltash Baptist is establishing a small ‘Creation Care’ team to assist us in becoming an Eco Church.
-We will be using the resources provided by Rocha UK to help us ‘go green’ and take part in the challenge to demonstrate that we care for God’s earth.
+We will be using the resources provided by Rocha UK to help us ‘go green’.
+By taking part in the challenge we demonstrate that we care for God’s earth.
 In the coming months there will be an increasing amount of references to this initiative in our worship services.

 Useful links: